How the API Poller feature in SAM works

 Send an initial request

-Click Send request and wait for a response from the API.
+Click Send request and wait for a response from the external API.

-This initial API request is sent from the web and does not consume a license.
-Afterward, API polling occurs via the Main Polling Engine (usually the Orion server) or an Additional Polling Engine, depending on the node configuration.
+The initial request sent from the SolarWinds Platform Web Console to the API does not consume a license.
+Only subsequent requests that collect metrics consume licenses.
+To poll API metrics, SAM uses the Main Polling Engine or an Additional Polling Engine, depending on the node configuration.

 Data appears in the Response area of the page, which may include Expand () icons you can click to display more data.
 A Monitor () icon appears next to values that can be monitored.